 Hurrah for another breakthrough in medicine!
 A wirelessly controlled, implanted drug-delivery chip made its first successful administrations of a drug for osteoporosis, normally given through an injection daily.

-The idea which was developed by professors Robert Langer and Michael Cima of Massachusetts Institute of Technology is considered “pharmacy on a chip,” as one can ‘instruct’ it to control drug delivery and even administer multiple drugs.
-The chips are seen to be beneficial changes to treatment especially to diseases with strict drug-taking compliance, like cancer and multiple sclerosis.
+The idea, which was developed by professors Robert Langer and Michael Cima of Massachusetts Institute of Technology, is considered “pharmacy on a chip,” as one can ‘instruct’ it to control drug delivery and even administer multiple drugs.
+The chips are seen to be beneficial changes to treatment, especially for diseases with strict drug-taking compliance, like cancer and multiple sclerosis.

-Effectiveness of the chips were tested starting January 2011 in Denmark.
+Effectiveness of the chips was tested starting January 2011 in Denmark.
 The study involved seven women with osteoporosis, and the drug administered was teriparatide.
 In the study, the implants were found to deliver the same dosages as injections, with no other health risks.
+The results were promising, showing that the chip could maintain the necessary drug levels in the bloodstream, which is crucial for the treatment of osteoporosis.

 via MIT News